 It’s important to note that while close-ended questions are easier to interpret, they may not capture the full range of experiences or opinions among respondents.

 Sometimes, the answer may lie in using a combination of both question types.
-A good example of this is with a feedback survey, where you can run a quick rating poll, followed by an open ended question so that you can get the full picture.
+A good example of this is with a feedback survey, where you can run a quick rating poll, followed by an open ended question so that you can get the full picture from your survey questions.

 How to ask open-ended questions